watershade/Grideye-eval_kit_0-3_0-for-python3/README.md

 >This software code is made by panasonic, I just do some simple job base it.
 So please fellow they rules.
 Otherwise, fell free to use it.

 >If my project is improper to panasonic.
 Please let me know.
 Thanks.

+## The related project
+>This project is running on pc.
+You also need hardware to communicate with it.
+I upload a new project named [GridEyeKit_Arduino_AMG8833_PIO_Code](https://github.com/watershade/GridEyeKit_Arduino_AMG8833_PIO_Code).
+Please fell free to read it.